-THE TEAR DROP 1 PIN IS SHIPPED TO THE CUSTOMER WITH THE FOLLOWING COMPONENTS:-
+THE TEAR DROP 1 PIN SF OR VIPER IS SHIPPED TO THE CUSTOMER WITH THE FOLLOWING COMPONENTS:-

 HARNESS/CONTAINER.
 MAIN RISERS WITH CONTROL TOGGLES.
 MAIN DEPLOYMENT BAG.
 CUTAWAY HANDLE.

-MAIN PILOT CHUTE AND BRIDLE.

-^RESERVE PILOT CHUTE WITH CLOSING LOOP.

-#RESERVE RAM-AIR FREE BAG FOR SQUARE RESERVES.
+MAIN PILOT CHUTE AND BRIDLE. ^RESERVE PILOT CHUTE WITH CLOSING LOOP. #RESERVE RAM-AIR FREE BAG FOR SQUARE RESERVES.
 RESERVE RIPCORD.
 RESERVE CONTROL TOGGLES.
 MAIN LOOP.

-TEAR DROP 1 PIN OWNER'S MANUAL.
+TEAR DROP 1 PIN SF/VIPER OWNER'S MANUAL.

-All TEAR DROP 1 PIN harness/containers are manufactured to accept the Cypres or Vigil A.A.D.
+All TEAR DROP 1 PIN SF or VIPER harness/containers are manufactured to accept the Cypres or Vigil A.A.D.

-^Only the TEAR DROP 1 PIN reserve pilot chute may be used with the TEAR DROP 1 PIN harness/container system.
+^Only the TEAR DROP 1 PIN SF or VIPER reserve pilot chute may be used with the TEAR DROP 1 PIN SF or VIPER harness/container system.
 Do not substitute with any other pilot chute.

-#Only the TEAR DROP 1 PIN reserve free bag may be used when packing a ram-air reserve into the TEAR DROP 1 PIN harness/container system.
+#Only the TEAR DROP 1 PIN SF or VIPER reserve free bag may be used when packing a ram-air reserve into the TEAR DROP 1 PIN SF or VIPER harness/container system.
 Do not substitute with any other free bag.

-Components parts and spares are also available individually from:

-Your TEAR DROP 1 PIN dealer
+Components parts and spares are also available individually from: Your TEAR DROP 1 PIN SF/VIPER dealer OR Thomas Defence Systems Ltd Pinfold Lane Bridlington East Yorkshire Y016 6XS England Tel: + 44 (0) 1262 678299 Fax: + 44 (0) 1262 602063 www.thomas-sports.com

-OR

-Thomas Defence Systems Ltd

-Pinfold Lane

-Bridlington

-East Yorkshire

-Y016 6XS

-England

-Tel: +44 (0) 1262 678299

-Fax: +44 (0) 1262 602063

-www.thomas-sports.com

-BEFORE JUMPING THE TEAR DROP 1 PIN
+BEFORE JUMPING THE TEAR DROP 1 PIN SF or VIPER

-The TDS Tear Drop 1 Pin may be jumped only by persons who have received thorough instruction on its use from a qualified instructor.
+The TDS Tear Drop 1 Pin SF or Viper may be jumped only by persons who have received thorough instruction on its use from a qualified instructor.
 It is the responsibility of the owner (not necessarily the user) to ensure it is properly assembled, maintained, packed, worn and used, also that the user has the training and skill to use it properly.
-Read and understand this manual and be qualified by proper instruction for parachute activities.
+Read and understand this manual and be qualified by proper instruction for parachute activities before use.
 The manual is NOT a course of instruction on how to make a parachute jump.
 Nor does it contain the various regulations that govern sport parachuting and related activities.
 This information is best obtained from government bodies.
 The person whom inspects and packs both the main and reserve parachutes must be qualified to do so.
-Finally, nothing in this manual is meant to discourage the reader from using the TDS Tear Drop 1 Pin in a reasonable and prudent way.
-The information and specifications in this manual where in effect at the time of printing, Thomas Defence Systems Ltd, reserve the right to change specifications or design at any time without prior notice and without incurring any obligation.
+Finally, nothing in this manual is meant to discourage the reader from using the TDS Tear Drop 1 Pin SF or Viper in a reasonable and prudent way.
+The information and specifications in this manual where in effect at the time of printing, Thomas Defence Systems Ltd, reserve the right to change specifications.